opus-research/jgit/Documentation/technical/reftable.md

 ### Scans and lookups dominate

-Scanning all references and lookup by name (or namespace such as `refs/heads/`) is the most common activity performed by repositories.
+Scanning all references and lookup by name (or namespace such as `refs/heads/`) are the most common activities performed by repositories.
 SHA-1s are stored twice when obj blocks are present, avoiding disk seeks for the common cases of scan and lookup by name.